agukly/landing/README.md

 #LANDING PAGE
-Example of a landing page for a web design company.
+Example of a landing page for a web design company

 ## Getting Started